-Function Name

-is the name of the function being tested when the error occurred.
+where.
+Function Name is the name of the function being tested when the error occurred.
 This corresponds to the function code (fff) given in the previous list.

-Result can be one of the following:

-Passed This result occurs when the diagnostic test

-> completes without any errors.

-Failed This result occurs when the diagnostic test

-discovers an error.

-User Aborted This result occurs when you stop the

-diagnostic test before it is complete.

-Not Applicable This result occurs when you specify a

-diagnostic test for a device that is not

-present.

-Aborted This result occurs when the test could not

-proceed because of the system

-configuration.

-Warning This result occurs when a possible problem

-is reported during the diagnostic test, such as when a device that is to be tested is not installed.

-Test Specific String This is additional information that you can use to analyze the problem.
+Result can be one of the following: Passed This result occurs when the diagnostic test completes without any errors.
+Failed This result occurs when the diagnostic test discovers an error.
+User Aborted This result occurs when you stop the diagnostic test before it is complete.
+Not Applicable This result occurs when you specify a diagnostic test for a device that is not present.
+Aborted This result occurs when the test could not proceed; for example, because of the system configuration.
+Warning This result occurs when a possible problem is reported during the diagnostic test, such as when a device driver is not found. test specific string This is additional information that you can use to analyze the problem.